Counter-mapping: Perspectives on the land (United States)

 White colonists saw land as property and a commodity to be possessed.
 As a result, as settlers grew in numbers and journeyed west, land was claimed and sold for profit.
-White colonists would “develop” the land and take ownership of it, believing the land was theirs to own.
-Indigenous peoples, on the other hand, saw themselves as connected with the land spiritually and that the land, instead owned them.
+White colonists would "develop" the land and take ownership of it with disregards to Indigenous peoples who, on the other hand, saw themselves as connected with the land spiritually and as bound to the land.
 Land to Aboriginal people is a major part of their identity and spirituality.
-They saw the land as being sacred and needing to be protected.
-Indigenous peoples believe it is their responsibility to take care of the land.
-As Marion Kickett states in her research, “Land is very important to Aboriginal people with the common belief of 'we don't own the land, the land owns us'.
+They see the land as being sacred and needing to be protected, and believe it is their responsibility to take care of it.
+As Marion Kickett states in her research, "Land is very important to Aboriginal people with the common belief of 'we don't own the land, the land owns us'.
 Aboriginal people have always had a spiritual connection to their land..."
-These differing perspectives on land caused many disputes during the era of Manifest Destiny and as white settler populations began to increase and move into Indigenous peoples’ territory.
+These differing perspectives on land caused many disputes during the era of Manifest Destiny and as white settler populations began to increase and move into Indigenous peoples' territory and communities.
 The Indigenous people believed they were to serve the land while white colonists believed the land should serve them.
 As a result, when the two sides came in contact, they disputed over how to "claim" land.
-The height of this conflict began to occur during Manifest Destiny as the white colonist population began to grow and move westward into more parts of Indigenous lands and communities.
+The height of this conflict occurred during Manifest Destiny as the white colonist population began this westward expansion.